Multi-scale – also known as fanned-fret

 Playability: The differences between the longer and the shorter scales create the fan frets angles which allow your hand to rest in its natural position on the fretboard, without the need of stretching those tiny fingers all over the F board.

-The Perpendicular fret is on the 7th so you’ll get full access to all the frets without the need to stretch out your Yoga exercises all over the fretboard.
+The Perpendicular fret is between 8-9th so you’ll get full access to all the frets without the need to stretch out your Yoga exercises all over the fretboard.

 Intonation: nothing to do with it!
 Every instrument should be set to the right intonation regardless of how it is built (fan fret or not).

-Single string bridge by Hipshot – that way, I can adjust the position of each string in the best manner.
+Single string bridge by ABM – that way, I can adjust the position of each string in the best manner.
+The ABM is known for a comfortable bridge when you palm mute or just rest your hand on it.

 Nut Width: 43mm